Seniatical/Mecha-Karen/Documentation/commands/games/roll.rst

 Roll
 ====
-Karen scrambles up a random word depending on the chosen difficulty and you have to try guess it within 30s
+Karen rolls a dice between herself or with another member selected with you.
+Whoever gets the highest wins!

 Parameters
 ----------